Overview: Active geo-replication and auto-failover groups

 - REST API: Failover group.

-Active geo-replication leverages the Always On technology of SQL Server to asynchronously replicate committed transactions on the primary database to a secondary database using read committed snapshot isolation (RCSI).
+Active geo-replication leverages the Always On technology of SQL Server to asynchronously replicate committed transactions on the primary database to a secondary database using snapshot isolation.
 Auto-failover groups provide the group semantics on top of active geo-replication but the same asynchronous replication mechanism is used.
 While at any given point, the secondary database might be slightly behind the primary database, the secondary data is guaranteed to never have partial transactions.
 Cross-region redundancy enables applications to quickly recover from a permanent loss of an entire datacenter or parts of a datacenter caused by natural disasters, catastrophic human errors, or malicious acts.
 The specific RPO data can be found at Overview of Business Continuity.

 The following figure shows an example of active geo-replication configured with a primary in the North Central US region and secondary in the South Central US region.

 Because the secondary databases are readable, they can be used to offload read-only workloads such as reporting jobs.
 If you are using active geo-replication, it is possible to create the secondary database in the same region with the primary, but it does not increase the application's resilience to catastrophic failures.
-If you are using auto-failover groups (in-preview), your secondary database is always created in a different region.
+If you are using auto-failover groups, your secondary database is always created in a different region.

 In addition to disaster recovery active geo-replication can be used in the following scenarios: